 Does the potential project partner show excellent accountability and communication skills?
 No one likes to see money wasted, or to have projects lose direction.
 In addition, funders such as the Canadian International Development Agency or the Wild Rose Foundation, require that we report regularly and completely as to the use and results of their funding support.
 Complete honesty and prompt and complete reporting are a must.
 They also add to Sahakarini’s credibility with our donors and funding organizations.
 Fax and electronic communication make it much easier to communicate than in the past, but reports don’t write themselves!
 If our prospective project partner is unable to provide full, prompt and effective reports, we will not proceed with a project.

-Projects are the life-blood of Sahakarini.
+Projects are the life-blood of Sahakarini and are typically funded for a 1-3 year duration.
 The above criteria help to ensure our scarce resources are committed to projects that are effective and fulfill our mandate.

 Sahakarini Supports Community Service Learning